-The Case For Protecting Dreamers

-The Deferred Action for Childhood Arrivals ("DACA") program was created in 2012 and allows certain young people who came to the U.S. as children to apply for work authorization and protection from deportation.
+The Case For Protecting Dreamers The Deferred Action for Childhood Arrivals ("DACA") program was created in 2012 and allowed certain young people, who came to the U.S. as children, to apply for work authorization and protection from deportation.
 DACA recipients must meet a series of strict criteria, are required to pass an extensive background check as part of the application process, and must renew their application every two years to remain in the program.
 DACA recipients across the country are living in fear and uncertainty, from court case to court case.
 Only Congress can provide a permanent legislative solution, so unless Members of Congress take action, hundreds of thousands of young people will be ripped from their loved ones, their communities, and their jobs, with devastating consequences for their lives, and for the U.S. economy.

-DACA Recipients Live In and Contribute to Nearly Every Community Across the Country

-- All DACA recipients have lived in the United States for at least a decade, and many for much longer.
-The average Dreamer came to the United States at the age of seven and is now 25 years old.
+DACA Recipients Live in and Contribute to Nearly Every Community Across the Country - All DACA recipients have lived in the United States for at least a decade, and many for much longer.
+The average Dreamer came to the United States at the age of six and is now 25 years old.
 They were educated in American elementary, middle, and high schools, and many have earned degrees from U.S. universities.
-Dreamers are American in virtually every way, except on paper. - Dreamers are deeply integrated in nearly every community across the United States.
-They work as nurses, teachers, and engineers; they go to our schools, teach our children, play on our kids' sports teams, and worship alongside us in our churches. - Nearly 700,000 young people in the U.S. have applied and currently hold DACA.
-Across the country, more than 1.5 million people live with a DACA recipient. - DACA recipients contribute more than \$42 billion to the annual GDP in the U.S. - These hardworking young people came forward and volunteered their personal information to the government in good faith, but that very same information could now be used to target them for deportation if Congress fails to take action.
+Dreamers are Americans in virtually every single way, except on paper. - Dreamers are deeply integrated in nearly every community across the United States.
+They work as nurses, teachers, and engineers; they go to our schools, teach our children, play on our kids' sports teams, and worship alongside us in our churches. - Nearly 700,000 young people in the U.S. have applied and currently hold DACA, and there are approximately 1.3 million DACA-eligible Dreamers living in the United States. - DACA recipients contribute more than \$42 billion to the annual GDP in the U.S. - These hard working young people came forward and volunteered their personal information to the government in good faith, but that very same information could now be used to target them for deportation if Congress fails to take action. nearly 700,000 Young people in the U.S. have applied and currently hold DACA 1.3 million DACA-eligible Dreamers living in the United States.

-nearly 700,000

-Young people in the U.S. currently hold DACA

-1.3 million

-DACA-eligible Dreamers living in the United States

-Annual GDP contributed by DACA recipients in the U.S.
+Annual GDP contributed by DACA recipients in the U.S